 We respond to experience as we live it.
-This is a bottom-up, whole-organism response, as opposed to a top-down response (meaning, intellectual analysis of the situation that would then lead to physical response).
+These responses can be called self states.
+They are a bottom-up, whole-organism response, as opposed to a top-down response (meaning, an analysis of the situation that would then lead to physical response).

 Gene Gendlin famously says that the felt sense “carries forward.”
-It is actually not the felt sense that carries forward, but the underlying implicit movement that we get in touch with, and process, through the felt sense.
+What actually carries forward is the underlying implicit movement that we get in touch with, and process, through the felt sense.

 We start with a fuzzy felt sense of how we are orienting in response to our environment.
 As we stay with this sense, we experience it as an implicit, unfinished response that needs to be completed.
 As we allow it to complete in an appropriate manner, we can come to an explicit understanding of it.